A Survey of Knowledge-Enhanced Text Generation: Discussion on Future Directions

 \section{Discussion on Future Directions}

 Many efforts have been conducted to tackle the problem of knowledge-enhanced text generation and its related applications.
 To advance the field, there remains several open problems and future directions.
 Designing more effective ways to represent knowledge and integrate them into the generation process is still the most important trend in knowledge-enhanced NLG systems.
-From a broader perspective, we provide three directions that make focusing such efforts worthwhile now: (i) learning knowledge from broader sources, especially pre-trained language models, (ii) learning knowledge from limited resources, (iii) learning knowledge in a continuous way.
+From a broader perspective, we provide three directions that make focusing such efforts worthwhile now: (i) incorporating knowledge into visual-language generation tasks, (ii) learning knowledge from broader sources, especially pre-trained language models, (iii) learning knowledge from limited resources, (iv) learning knowledge in a continuous way.